smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/05_determine_object_dependency_paths.md

 ### SQL Script

 And now, without further ado, here is the script to generate database dependency paths.
+This script is also located in the GitHub repository.

 ```sql
 /*